SYMPTOMS OF UNDER WATERING A LAWN

 Shallow Frequent Lawn Watering is Bad

-Signs of an under watered lawn include the presence of the heat and stress fungus called ascochyta leaf blight, the yellowing of turf, and footprints that remain visible for a few minutes after a lawn has been walked across.
-Another clear symptom of a lawn that is being watered too infrequently is a dry soil with shallow digging grass roots.
+Signs of an under watered lawn include the presence of the heat and stress fungus called Ascochyta leaf blight, the yellowing of turf, and footprints that remain visible for a few minutes after a lawn has been walked across.
+Another clear symptom of a lawn that is being watered too infrequently is dry soil with shallow digging grass roots.

 Is Daily Lawn Watering Good or Bad for Lawns?